JakeJing/singularity-containers/README.md

 # How to build a singularity-container

-This is a short intro to build a container via singularity in ubuntu.
+This is a short intro to build a container via singularity in ubuntu

 ## 1. install go, singularity and other dependencies